hourlier96/fastapi-base/README.md

 - **'description'** will be added under the project name in the ReadMe.

+- **'database'** will add selected async dependencies to the pyproject.toml

 ## CI

 The generation is tested to ensure the template is working as expected.